Who Is Mumia?

 Mumia Abu-Jamal is an award-winning Pennsylvania journalist who exposed police violence against minority communities.
-On death row since 1982, he was wrongfully sentenced for the shooting of a police officer.
+On death row from 1982 to 2012, he was wrongfully sentenced for the shooting of a police officer.
 New evidence, including the recantation of a key eyewitness, new ballistic and forensic evidence and a confession from Arnold Beverly (one of the two killers of Officer Faulkner) points to his innocence!
 Mumia had no criminal record.

 For 30 years, Mumia was locked up 23 hours a day, denied contact visits with his family, had his confidential legal mail illegally opened by prison authorities, and put into punitive detention for writing his first of seven books while in prison, Live From Death Row.
 On December 7, 2011, District Attorney Seth Williams announced his office's vacating of the death sentence and promised that Mumia would spend the rest of his life in prison.
 Mumia's lawyers and supporters continue to fight for a new trial.

 Over the years, Mumia's fight for a new trial has won the support of tens of thousands around the world, including Archbishop Desmond Tutu, Nelson Mandela, The European Parliament, Alice Walker, Paul Newman, Maya Angelou, Sister Helen Prejean, Danny Glover, Rage Against The Machine, the Detroit and San Francisco City Councils, Amnesty International, and many others.
 Mumia's fate rests with all those people who believe in every person's right to justice and a fair trial.

 "I remain innocent.
 A court cannot make an innocent man guilty.
 Any ruling founded on injustice is not justice.
 The righteous fight for life, liberty, and for justice can only continue."
 Mumia Abu-Jamal , Oct.
 31, 1998